mjordan/islandora_pid_alias/README.md

 ## Introduction

 A first attempt at addressing https://github.com/Islandora-CLAW/CLAW/issues/822.
-Create a URL alias for a node from its Islandora 7.x PID, if that field is populated in the node.
+Create a URL alias for a node from its Islandora 7.x path (e.g. `/islandora/PID`), if the PID field is populated in the Drupal 8 node.
+If the PID field is not present or populated, it does nothing.

 ## Requirements